shelcia/noobcodes-docs/docs/microsoft/remove-comments.md

 ### Problem Statement

 Given a C++ program, remove comments from it.
-The program source is an array of strings `source` where `source[i]` is the `ith` line of the source code.
+The program source is an array of strings `source` where `source[i]` is the i<sup>th</sup> line of the source code.
 This represents the result of splitting the original source code string by the newline character `'\n'`.

 In C++, there are two types of comments, line comments, and block comments.

 - The string `"//"` denotes a line comment, which represents that it and the rest of the characters to the right of it in the same line should be ignored.
 - The string `"/*"` denotes a block comment, which represents that all characters until the next (non-overlapping) occurrence of `"*/"` should be ignored.
 (Here, occurrences happen in reading order: line by line from left to right.)
 To be clear, the string `"/*/"` does not yet end the block comment, as the ending would be overlapping the beginning.
   The first effective comment takes precedence over others.

 - For example, if the string `"//"` occurs in a block comment, it is ignored.
 - Similarly, if the string `"/*"` occurs in a line or block comment, it is also ignored.